dune73/katacoda-scenarios/scenario-9/step1.md

 * Closing connection 0
 ```

-__There is a bug in Katacoda that leads to a failure of this curl call to the local socat service in about 1 in 3 calls.
+__There is a bug in Katacoda that leads to a failure of this curl call from time to time.
 The only workaround I have found so far is to repeat the calls.__

 We have set up a backend system with the simplest of means.
 So easy, that in the future we might come back to this method to verify that a proxy server is working before the real application server is running.